 Nina Hendy | August 2020

-It is hard to retain confidence when thousands of jobs have already been lost due to the COVID-19 pandemic and New Zealand prepares for a second wave of losses.
+It is hard to stay confident when thousands of jobs have been lost due to the COVID-19 pandemic and New Zealand prepares for a second wave of losses.

 Figures released by Statistics New Zealand reveal that the number of jobs fell by a record 37,000 — or 1.7 per cent — in April 2020 alone, representing the biggest monthly fall in percentage terms in two decades.